PittNAIL/llms-vote/README.md

 ## Generating a List of Rare Diseases

-Run the following to generate a list of rare diseases using [ORDO ontology][ordo]:
+Run the following to generate a list of rare diseases using [ORDO ontology][ordo] version 4.2:

 ```console
 $ mkdir data